 - Add eggs.
 Mix briefly.

-- Once flour is well combined, switch to dough hook and mix on low for 15 minutes.
+- Add remaining flour and mix until well combined, switch to dough hook and mix on low for 5 minutes.

 - Transfer dough to greased bowl, cover with cling wrap.
 Allow to rise for 1.5 hours.

 - Remove dough from bowl, place on floured surface, punch down, and roll into a ball.